omkarakatta/diftrans/README.md

 </div>

-Observe that the post-distribution is simply the result of shifting the mass in the pre-distribution by 5 units.
-For instance, all the mass that was given given to 1 in the pre-distribution is now given to 6.
+Observe that all the mass from the pre-distribution was shifted by 5 units of the support to form the post-distribution.
+That is, the treatment resulted in all the mass to change.
+For instance, the mass that was given given to 1 in the pre-distribution is now given to 6.

 ### Compute Transport Cost

+In this trivial example, we should expect that the transport cost is 100% because all the mass was transported due to the treatment.

 We can compute the transport cost as follows:

-    tc <- get_results(pre_main = pre_distribution, post_main = post_distribution,
+    tc <- get_results(pre_main = pre_treated, post_main = post_treated,
-                      estimator = "tc", var = support,
+                      estimator = "tc", var = x,
                       bandwidth = 0)
     #> Computing Transport Costs...
     #> ================================================================================